NEAL CONAN, HOST:

 This is TALK OF THE NATION.
 I'm Neal Conan at NPR West today.
 We'll bring you the latest on Libya and Egypt later this hour, after the death of the U.S. ambassador and three other Americans in an attack on the U.S. consulate in Benghazi and an attack on the U.S. embassy in Cairo, where a mob took down the American flag.

 We will begin, as we always do on Wednesdays, with the Political Junkie.
-Given the news, we'll dispense with the usually hilarity in this first segment.
+Given the news, we'll dispense with the usual hilarity in this first segment.
 Later, we'll step back and look at where the presidential race stands now with our regulars, former congressman and Romney advisor Vin Weber and Democratic pollster Anna Greenberg.

 The events yesterday in North Africa immediately got swept up into partisan politics.
 While news from Benghazi was just beginning to emerge, Mitt Romney criticized a statement issued by the U.S. embassy in Cairo, where the assault on the U.S. embassy there was thought to be motivated by a bigoted film on YouTube that ridicules the prophet Muhammad.